 Earlier this year, we published two poems by Jenny Xie: an excerpt of a ranging sequence called “Reaching Saturation” and a long elegy in sections titled “Postmemory.”
 Both appear in her forthcoming collection The Rupture Tense, which explores, among many themes, migration, memory, and life in the aftermath of the Chinese Cultural Revolution.
 Senior editor Maggie Millner spoke with Xie about the how loss, the pandemic, and travel—both geographic and metaphysical—have informed her recent poems.

-On memory and migrationMaggie Millner
+The poet on memory and migrationMaggie Millner

 Maggie Millner “Postmemory” opens with an epigraph from writer and political scholar Celina Su: “We take on the names of the deceased, give them new voices.”
 How has this elegiac impulse manifested in your recent poems?